What Is Risk in Aviation SMS Implementations

 The truth is that “risk” is a terribly nebulous word and concept, with multiple ways to use it.
 What’s important is NOT that you “know what risk is” so much as you “define what risk means to your organization.”

 Here are multiple ways that “risk” is used in the risk management industry, in descending order of common use:

 - The likelihood and severity of safety mishap occurring;

 - Negative safety outcomes, such as damages to equipment or aircraft, injuries, deaths, etc.; and

 - Loss of safety control (i.e., “dangerous condition” or “risk event”).

-Risk analysis is an activity whereby safety management attempts to quantify or quality a risk.
+Risk analysis is an activity whereby safety management personnel attempt to quantify or qualify a risk.
 Generally, this quantification/qualification is an assessment used to identify:

 - Amount of exposure;

 - Needed risk controls.